The United States has told the Syrian government to immediately suspend operations at its embassy in Washington and two honorary consulates.

 White House spokesman Jay Carney said Tuesday that Syrian diplomats who are not U.S. citizens or permanent residents must leave the country.

-"Following the announcement that the Syrian embassy suspended its provision of consular services and in consideration of the atrocities the Assad regime has committed against the Syrian people, we have determined it is unacceptable for individuals appointed by that regime to conduct diplomatic or consular operations here in the United States," said Carney.
+"Following the announcement that the Syrian embassy suspended its provision of consular services and in consideration of the atrocities the Assad regime has committed against the Syrian people, we have determined it is unacceptable for individuals appointed by that regime to conduct diplomatic or consular operations here in the United States."

 Secretary of State John Kerry highlighted the number of people killed and forced from their homes by three years of fighting, including "people attacked by their own government with gas."

 "We just felt that the idea that this embassy is sitting here with representation, that we could take seriously, is an insult.
 And we closed it.
 It's that simple.
 And we'll see what happens in other places, but the Assad regime can never regain legitimacy in Syria.
-Whether they win, don't win, they can't regain legitimacy," said Kerry.
+Whether they win, don't win, they can't regain legitimacy."

 New U.S. special envoy for Syria Daniel Rubinstein said the U.S. wants to maintain diplomatic relations with the state of Syria as an expression of longstanding ties with the Syrian people, something he said will endure "long after Bashar al-Assad leaves power."

-Meanwhile, Israel announced that its air force bombed Syrian military positions Wednesday in response to an attack on its forces in the Golan Heights.
+Meanwhile, Israel says its air force bombed Syrian military positions Wednesday in response to an attack on its forces in the Golan Heights.
 The targets included an army training facility, military headquarters and artillery batteries.

 The Israeli military said an explosive device targeting its forces injured four soldiers on Tuesday.
 A spokesman called the blast "an unacceptable escalation of violence from Syria" and vowed that Israel would not tolerate threats to its forces.